-In the Advanced Settings section, in the text box, add more configurations (for example, password, new users, and groups) to your instance.
+Tip: You can add more configurations (for example, password, new users, and groups) to your instance by modifying the configurations and values in this text.
 For more information, see the cloud-init Documentation.

 3. Click Launch.

 An SSH key pair window appears.